Would you like to see a Cognitive Behavioral Therapy example (CBT) in action?

 These examples will help you see how CBT techniques fit together so you stay committed to your healing and recovery.

-Please note this blog post assumes you already know some CBT techniques.
-If you don’t know any CBT techniques then please read CBT Techniques.
+Please note this blog post assumes you already know something about CBT.
+If you need an overview of CBT read here.

 If you stay inspired and committed, then the end of binge eating and the beginning of new-found mental freedom are right around the corner!